bdurand/lumberjack_capture_device/README.md

 ## Usage

-You can override a logger's device inside a block with the `Lumberjack::CaptureDevice.capture` method.
-This method will yield the capturing log device which has an `include?` method you can use to make assertions about what was written to the log inside the block.
+You can call the `Lumberjack::CaptureDevice.capture` method to override a logger so that it will capture log entries within a block to an in memory buffer.
+This method will yield the capturing log device as well as return it as the result of the method.
+The log level will also be temporarily set to debug within the block, so you can capture all log messages without having to change the log level for the entire test suite.

-This would be the equivalent code to the above rspec test:
+You can use the `include?` method on the log device to determine if specific log entries were made.
+This would be the equivalent code to the above rspec test, but without the brittleness of mocking method calls:

 ```ruby
 Lumberjack::CaptureDevice.capture(Rails.logger) do |logs|